The faecal immunochemical test helps to diagnose bleeding disorders of the gut (intestine).

 The first test kit should automatically arrive by post within a few weeks after you reach the age at which screening starts.
 After your first screening test, you will then be sent another invitation and screening kit every two years until you reach the maximum age.

-A normal result is reassuring, but it is a test to look for cancer in people who have no symptoms.
+A normal test result is reassuring, but it is a test to look for cancer in people who have no symptoms.
 If you do have any bowel symptoms, such as a change in bowel habit, persistent loose stools (diarrhoea), tummy (abdominal) pain or weight loss, do not wait for a screening test.
 Make an appointment to talk to your GP about it.

 Further reading and references